Amitabh Bachchan: Superstardom (1975–1988)

-On 26 July 1982, while filming a fight scene with co-actor Puneet Issar for Coolie, Bachchan had near-fatal intestinal injury.
-Bachchan was performing his own stunts in the film and one scene required him to fall onto a table and then on the ground.
+In 1982, he played double roles in the musical Satte Pe Satta and action drama Desh Premee which succeeded at the box office along with highly successful ventures like action comedy Namak Halaal, action drama Khud-Daar and the critically acclaimed films Shakti and Bemisal.
+On 26 July 1982, while filming a fight scene with co-actor Puneet Issar for Coolie, Bachchan had a near-fatal intestinal injury.
+Bachchan was performing his stunts in the film and one scene required him to fall onto a table and then on the ground.
 However, as he jumped towards the table, the corner of the table struck his abdomen, resulting in a splenic rupture from which he lost a significant amount of blood.
-He required an emergency splenectomy and remained critically ill in hospital for many months, at times close to death.
-There were long queues of well-wishing fans outside the hospital where he was recuperating; the public response included prayers in temples and offers to sacrifice limbs to save him.
+He required an emergency splenectomy and remained critically ill in the hospital for many months, at times close to death.
+There were long queues of well-wishing fans outside the hospital where he was recuperating; the public response included prayers in places of worship and offers to sacrifice limbs to save him.
 Nevertheless, he resumed filming later that year after a long period of recuperation.
 The director, Manmohan Desai, altered the ending of Coolie: Bachchan's character was originally intended to have been killed off; but, after the change of script, the character lived in the end.
 Desai felt it would have been inappropriate for the man who had just fended off death in real life to be killed on screen.
 The footage of the fight scene is frozen at the critical moment, and a caption appears onscreen marking it as the instant of the actor's injury.
-The film was released in 1983, and partly due to the huge publicity of Bachchan's accident, the film was a box office success and the top-grossing film of that year.
+The film was released in 1983, and partly due to the huge publicity of Bachchan's accident, it emerged an All Time Blockbuster and top-grossing film of the year.
+He then played a triple role in S. Ramanathan's action drama Mahaan, which proved to be a flop.
+Other releases that year, Nastik and Pukar were average fares, but Andhaa Kaanoon (in which he had a small role) was a blockbuster.
+During a stint in politics from 1984 to 1987, five of his completed films were released, out of which four emerged major successes, these were - Manmohan Desai's action film Mard (1985), which proved to be a massive blockbuster, followed by superhits, Sharaabi (1984) and Geraftaar (1985) and a hit film Aakhree Raasta (1986).
+After his stint in politics ended, Bachchan returned to films in 1988, playing the title role in Tinnu Anand's vigilante action film Shahenshah, which opened to bumper response all over the nation and emerged a huge hit as well as the second highest-grossing film of the year.

-Health Issues
+Health issues

-Later, he was diagnosed with Myasthenia gravis.
-His illness made him feel weak both mentally and physically and he decided to quit films and venture into politics.
+He was later diagnosed with Myasthenia gravis.
+The illness weakened him both mentally and physically.
 At this time he became pessimistic, expressing concern with how a new film would be received, and stating before every release, "Yeh film to flop hogi!" ("This film will flop").